-Fleas can be a problem for even the cleanest of homes and can even pose a health threat to your beloved pup.
+A flea infestation on your dog can be a problem for even the cleanest of homes and can even pose a health threat to your beloved pet.
 In certain climates, fleas thrive, which means ensuring prevention is essential to undertake as a pet parent.

 Fleas are tiny insects that live on animals’ skin and feed on the blood of those animals.
 Their mouths have spikes that can pierce the skin and suck blood and hook themselves onto the animal.
-While they suck, they are also regurgitating saliva and blood, which can transmit infections and diseases!
+While they suck, they are also regurgitating saliva and blood (lovely!), which can transmit infections and diseases!

 Fleas can leap around and between animals that they come across, making them extremely contagious.
+They can actually jump up to 100 times their own body length!
 As they are capable of spreading diseases, this makes the presence of fleas perilous!
-They can actually jump up to 100 times their own body length.

-Fleas tend to be found nestling most often in the head, neck, ears, and feet, so check these parts of your dog’s fur and skin!
+Fleas tend to be found nestling most often in the head, neck, ears, and feet, so check these parts of your cat or dog’s fur and skin!
 Keep reading to find out how best to prevent and treat a flea infestation in your home, to keep your pet free from discomfort and potential disease!

 You should be vacuuming around the house at least once a week, and especially in the rooms that your dog has access to.
 It’s one of the best ways to keep a flea infestation away.
-Be thorough in areas where your dog sleeps, such as their bed or sofas, and also pay attention to carpets, rugs, upholstered furniture and skirting boards.
+Be thorough in areas where your dog or cat sleeps, such as their bed or sofas, and also pay attention to carpets, rugs, upholstered furniture and skirting boards.

-If you know your area is prone to fleas, it’s worth vacuuming at least twice a week.
+If you know your pet is prone to fleas, it’s worth vacuuming at least twice a week.
 Once you’ve vacuumed every appropriate area, make sure you empty the bag or container from the vacuum, because fleas can escape them and find somewhere in your house to cozy up again!

-Making sure you keep your dog’s bed clean is an important way to keep your pal free of fleas.
+Making sure you keep your pet’s bed clean is an important way to keep your pal free of fleas.
 Vacuuming their bed isn’t always enough to keep the pests at bay.
 You should regularly wash your pup’s bed and any other areas they tend to sit or lie in, such as certain rugs, blankets or couches, if the cover is easy to remove.
 Wash these items on a hot wash in the washing machine once or twice a week.